I would like more information on San Diego Christian College.

 – Dr. Lorri Ague:

-Why Choose SDC for Your Master’s in Teaching?
+Why Choose SDCC for Your Master’s in Teaching?
 Top Reasons to Start Today

 - On Campus or Online: Choose the option that best suits your schedule and preferred learning environment—online courses* or ground-based evening classes.

 - Flexible Start Dates: Each course term is eight weeks long, so you may begin your studies at any of six start dates throughout the year.